cdaher78/gpsd-influx/README.md

 # Requirements
 * A serial or USB GPS
-* A dedicated computer to run the daemon on (I'm using a Raspberry Pi 4B and a serial GPS on GPIO ports)
+* A dedicated computer to run the daemon on (I'm using a Raspberry Pi 4B and a serial GPS)
 * gpsd (https://gpsd.gitlab.io/gpsd/)
 * InfluxDB (https://www.influxdata.com/)